duksctf/duksctf.github.io/about.md

 permalink: /about/
 ---

-I love playing CTFs to have fun, learn something new and most importantly polish my skills.
+I love playing CTFs to learn something new and most importantly to have fun.